Metroid Prime VR

 The Problems Nobody Hides

 Let’s be blunt about the comfort.
 Metroid Prime was not designed for VR.
 It has artificial locomotion everywhere — smooth strafing, jumping, falling, elevator rides, and the morph ball’s rapid rolling.
 The camera bobbles.
-Cutseams wrench control away without warning.
+Cutscenes wrench control away without warning.
 The morph ball’s tunnel-vision sprint can wreck a sensitive stomach in under a minute.
-Players with strong VR legs report hour-long sessions without issue.
+Primed gives you real aim, but real aim doesn’t fix real motion sickness.
+Players with established VR legs report hour-long sessions without issue.
 Players without them report quitting after the first save room.
 This is highly variable in the extreme, and there’s no comfort menu to bail you out.
+The bittersweet truth: the controls are finally right, but your stomach is still the gatekeeper.

 Graphically, the emulator needs help.
 Metroid Prime aggressively culls objects outside the original camera’s field of view, which means that in VR — where you can turn your head independently of the game camera — walls, enemies, and entire room sections can vanish from your peripheral vision.
 Fixing this requires applying AR culling codes, a manual step that sits somewhere between “mild inconvenience” and “debugging nightmare” depending on your tolerance for hex values.
 Even with codes applied, occasional texture pop-in, HUD scaling issues, and scan visor resolution drops remind you that you’re looking at an emulated GameCube game through a hacked renderer.